Note: Do not measure cylinder bore while the engine is mounted on this type of stand.

 - j) Clutch components (Section 5) — mechanical transmission.

 Note: When removing external components from the engine, pay special attention to parts that may be useful during installation.
-Sketch the location of gaskets, seals, pins, washers, bolts, and other small details.
+Draw the locations of gaskets, seals, pins, washers, bolts and other small parts.

-If you purchased a remanufactured replacement «short motor» (cylinder block/crankcase, crankshaft, pistons and connecting rods assy), it is also necessary to remove the toothed drive belt together with the tensioner and covers), auxiliary belt (along with tension mechanism), water pump, thermostat housing, coolant outlet elbow, oil filter housing and, where equipped, engine oil cooler.
+If you purchased a reconditioned "short engine" for replacement (cylinder block/crankcase, crankshaft, pistons and connecting rods assembly), it is also necessary to remove the toothed drive belt together with the tensioning mechanism and covers), auxiliary belt (together with the tensioning mechanism), water pump, thermostat housing, coolant outlet elbow, oil filter housing and, where fitted, engine oil cooler.

 If you are planning a complete overhaul, disassemble the engine in the following order:

-- b) Toothed drive belt, sprockets and tensioner (see Section 1A).
+- b) Toothed drive belt, sprockets and tensioning mechanism (see Section 1A).

 - e) Pallet (see Section 1A).